Lex-van-Os/AWS-Web-Server-Deployment/README.md

 ### Ansible

-- Installing of web server on EC2
+- Installing of web server on EC2 (NGINX)
-- Deploying of Flask app on EC2
+- Deploying of Flask app on EC2, making use of NGINX, Gunicorn, and Supervisor
-- Running of web server on EC2
+- Running of Flask application on EC2

 ---

-### Python
+### Python web application

 - Simple web application through Flask
+- Hosting of web app through NGINX
+- Server communication through WSGI
+- Monitoring and control with Supervisor

 ---